SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 ### Sampling Results ###

-The operator disagreed with 1/106 sample in the public set and 8/106 in the internal set.
+The operator disagreed with 1/106 samples in the public set and 8/106 in the internal set.
 The higher number of disagreements in the internal set is likely caused by the redundancy.
-The public examined each task 10 times but the internal tasks were only examined 3 times, which means that the public crowd's overall selection allowed for a higher level of disagreement.
+The public examined each task 10 times but the internal tasks were only examined 3 times, which means that the public's overall selection allowed for a higher level of disagreement.
 If 8 out of 10 people in the `public` crowd agreed that a site should be classified as a pad, they agreed at 80%, but if 2 out of 3 people in the `internal` crowd agreed, their confidence